Loughborough Grammar School A GSG School

 - W www.lesgrammar.org

-- A mainstream independent school for boys aged from 10 to 18
+- A mainstream independent school for boys aged from 10 to 18 with a linked senior school

 - Boarding: Yes